AstroVPK/kali/README.md

 Install instructions are provided for linux machines.
 The following OSs have been tested-- Ubuntu 14.04 LTS Trusty Tahr

-You will need to have the Intel C++ Compiler XE installed along with Intel MKL and NLOpt.
-At the moment, all three are required though the plan is to eventually allow the use of g++ etc...
+You will need to have the Intel C++ Compiler XE installed along with Intel MKL, NLOpt & Brandon Kelly's `carma_pack` (optional).
+At the moment, the Intel C++ Compiler XE, Intel MKL, & NLOpt are required though the plan is to eventually allow the use of g++ etc...
+Brandon Kelly's `carma_pack` is not required but is recommended

 1. Intel C++ Compiler XE
 The Intel C++ compiler is included in the Intel® Parallel Studio XE Composer Edition (and higher editions).